 If you intend on using a different manufacturer’s spring on your shock, The inner diameter of the spring has to be compatible with your shock damper body diameter.
 A spring with a 30mm inner diameter will not fit on a shock damper body that has a 35mm diameter.

-We try to take away the risk of purchasing an inappropriate spring rate with our 30 day coil swap program: Starting May 20th, 2022, if you buy a coil shock and coil spring directly from canecreek.com, you have 30 days after the delivery of your shock to try that spring out and make sure you are satisfied.
-If you are not satisfied with your spring choice, contact our Internal Sales Group and we will work with you to find the correct spring rate and swap the spring free of charge.
+We try to take away the risk of purchasing an inappropriate spring rate with our 30 day coil swap program: Starting May 20th, 2022, if you buy a coil shock and coil spring directly from our website, you have 30 days after the delivery of your shock to try that spring out and make sure you are satisfied.
+Should you need a new coil spring, the customer will pay shipping to have it returned and we’ll exchange your coil spring free of charge!